 This is a superb memoir.
 If the title sounds a bit preachy, don’t be misled.
 It’s a page turner, a romance, a tale of multi-faceted heroism with plenty of grief, rage and laughing out loud, and some totally – I do mean totally! – unexpected plot twists.

 The two authors are mother and daughter.
-Lesley Williams was born in the mid 1940s and grew up in Cherbourg Aboriginal Settlement in Queensland, 170 kilometres north-west of Brisbane, where the Aboriginal people were referred to as ‘inmates’ and every aspect of their lives was regulated by the authorities.
+Lesley Williams was born in the mid 1940s and grew up in Cherbourg Aboriginal Settlement in Queensland, 170 kilometres north-west of Brisbane, where Aboriginal people were referred to as ‘inmates’ and every aspect of their lives was regulated by the authorities.
 Hers is the last generation to have grown up ‘under the Act’ – that is The Aboriginals Protection and the Restriction of the Sale of Opium Act of 1897 and its successors: people couldn’t travel or marry without formal permission, and any money they earned was held ‘in safe keeping’ by the government.
 When she was fifteen, Lesley was assigned to work as a domestic servant in distant homes; she wasn’t informed of the conditions of her employment and received only ‘pocket money’ directly.
-A timid girl who lives in fear of any white authorities, she grows up, with help from Aboriginal and white friends and allies, to spearhead a campaign for justice for Aboriginal workers that eventually led to payment of a compensation package of $55.4 million dollars.
+A timid girl who lived in fear of white authorities, she grew up, with help from Aboriginal and white friends and allies, to spearhead a campaign for justice for Aboriginal workers that eventually led to a compensation package of $55.4 million dollars.

-Meanwhile, she had three children whom she was determined would have better lives than hers.
+Meanwhile, she had three children who she was determined would have better lives than hers.
 Tammy, the youngest, started out ghost writing this book, but became its second authorial voice when they realised how their lives were intertwined.
 Tammy’s story doesn’t have quite the same extraordinary journey from one era to another, but it’s full of surprises of its own.
 Spoiler alert: Michael Jackson plays a significant role and José Ayala Lasso, UN High Commissioner for Human Rights, has a walk-on part.

 Both women are great story-tellers.
 The success of the campaign to recover the stolen wages is almost an afterthought to these two wonderful yarns.